laurustu/whois/README.md

 parse.py list.txt -o data.json
 ```
 #### where:
+* Required parameters:

-`file` is a text file with domains line by line that are necessary to parse;
+   `file` is a text file with domains line by line that are necessary to parse.

+* Optional parameters:

+   `-o file_name.json` is the file name where your scraped data will be saved;

    `-t` show additional messages with the time of each operation;

    `-h` show help message.

 ### Text file example:
 ```